MisinhaP/previous_site/_posts/2016-09-24-man-must-explore.markdown

 ---
 layout:     post
-title:      "Man must explore, and this is exploration at its greatest"
+title:      "Virus"
-subtitle:   "Problems look mighty small from 150 miles up"
+subtitle:   "Intermediate Polish"
-date:       2016-09-24 12:00:00
+date:       false
-author:     "Antonio Trento"
+author:     "false"
-header-img: "img/post-bg-06.jpg"
+header-img: "img/portfolio/wirus_test.png"
-categories: jekyll
+categories: games intermediate
 ---

 <p>Never in all their history have men been able truly to conceive of the world as one: a single sphere, a globe, having the qualities of a globe, a round earth in which all the directions eventually meet, in which there is no center because every point, or none, is center — an equal earth which all men occupy as equals.
 The airman's earth, if free men make it, will be truly round: a globe in practice, not in theory.</p>